Skip to content

 6 Minute Read

 At Thorn, we empower tech companies in that pursuit.
-Our innovative solutions equip tech platforms to combat the spread of abusive content and end the cycle of trauma that its circulation causes.
+Our purpose-built solutions equip tech platforms to combat the spread of child sexual abuse material and help reduce the cycle of trauma that its circulation causes.
+As experts in child safety technology, we also help companies understand their specific role and capabilities in participating in the child safety ecosystem.

 Safer Built by Thorn logo